IGtti/Float2String/README.md

  2 decimal points output string: 0 --> 1 byte string + the null character '\0' --> 2 bytes<br/>
  1 decimal point output string: 0 --> 1 byte string + the null character '\0' --> 2 bytes

-Buffer size must be dimensioned according to the expected range of digits.
-In the code 10 bytes size is reserved, fitting my original needs.
+Buffer size (FLOATSTRINGSIZE) must be dimensioned according to the expected range of digits.
+In my application 10 bytes size is reserved, fitting my original needs.<br/>
 The second parameter of the function snprintf can follow the buffer size.